-In sum, Title 11 debtors and insolvent taxpayers are given a choice of tax consequences to provide broader flexibility and a more robust fresh start.
-In accordance with IRC sections 108 and 1017, taxpayers may apply the amount of COD income against certain statutorily delineated tax attributes, such as net operating losses and carryovers,55 or elect to apply any portion of COD to reduce the basis of "depreciable property" or a combination of both.56 This choice allows debtors the flexibility of accounting for COD income in a manner most favorable to their own tax positions.57 However, to prevent the conversion of ordinary income associated with COD income into capital gain through an election to reduce basis, the BTA also provides that gains
+and 1017, taxpayers may apply the amount of COD income against certain statutorily delineated tax attributes, such as net operating losses and carryovers, or elect to apply any portion of COD to reduce the basis of "depreciable property" or a combination of both.
+This choice allows debtors the flexibility of accounting for COD income in a manner most favorable to their own tax positions.
+However, to prevent the conversion of ordinary income associated with COD income into capital gain through an election to reduce basis, the BTA also provides that gains realized from the sale of assets with a reduced basis are subject to recapture of the amount of COD income as ordinary income and not as a capital gain.